ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 # New ports will be added on request if they have been officially assigned
 ```

-### Q15 — What kind of messages do you see?
+## Q15 - What kind of messages do you see?
 Are they recent?

-Note: this system doesn't have a `/var/log/syslog` at all — WSL2 uses systemd's journal instead, so `/var/log` only has `dpkg.log`, `alternatives.log`, and the `journal/` folder.
-Had to use `journalctl` instead of the commands the assignment expected.
+Note: this system doesn't have a `/var/log/syslog` - WSL2 runs on systemd's journal instead, so /var/log only has dpkg.log, alternatives.log, and the journal/ folder.
+Used journalctl instead of what the assignment expected.

 Command:
 ```